5 Easy Steps to Reinvent Yourself and Downsize Today (Part 1)

 2. Assemble some housewares.

 - Identify the furniture you must have in a new, smaller space.
-I'm talking about pieces you use every day, such as your bed, dresser, perhaps a bedside table, the couch or your favorite easy chairs, a side table or two, some lamps, the refrigerator, the dining table and chairs.
-Add a desk, TV, or other items only if you use them regularly and often.
+I'm talking about pieces you use every day, such as your bed, dresser, and perhaps a bedside table.
+You'll want the couch or your favorite easy chairs, a side table or two, some lamps.
+Next: the refrigerator, the dining table and chairs.
+Add a desk, bookshelf, TV, or other items only if you use them regularly and often.

 - Open the linen closet.
 Quickly reach in and grab one or two sets of sheets, one or two blankets, and two pillows per bed.
 Make sure these are in good condition.
 Add two bath towels, hand towels, and wash cloths per person.
 Close the closet door.
 (Okay, grab a beach towel if you're bringing a bathing suit.)